 At the time of its release, the Fitbit Charge 3 marked a significant improvement over the Charge 2 with its proper touch-screen and inclusion of GPS.
 Those hallmarks have stayed with the Charge 4, however, the new generation has again significantly improved over the 3 with the inclusion of Spotify support and Active zone tracker.
 If you can pick up the Charge 3 at a significantly reduced price, however, it's still a great option when compared to something more basic like the Inspire 2.
 That said, under most circumstances, go for the Charge 4 instead if budget will allow.

-Fitbit's smartwatch models resemble more traditional offerings from the likes of Apple and Samsung although they're very much still fitness-focused devices overall.
+Fitbit's smartwatch models resemble more traditional offerings from the likes of Apple and Samsung, although they're still fitness-focused devices overall.
 Generally speaking, you're getting that more readable display here, plus generally better app support from things like Amazon Alexa and Spotify.
-Fitbit has also recently included a more holistic set of wellness features specifically on the Fitbit Sense - which can measure your stress levels.
-As expected, Fitbit's smartwatches tend to come with a higher price tag than the more basic fitness tracker models, although that upcharge is definitely worth it if you plan to use your device for more than simply fitness.
+Fitbit has also recently included a more holistic set of wellness features specifically on the Fitbit Sense to measure your stress levels.
+As expected, Fitbit's smartwatches tend to come with a higher price tag than the more basic fitness tracker models, although that upcharge is worth it if you plan to use your device for more than simply fitness.

-The Fitbit Sense aims to bring the fitness tracker to wider markets not only concerned with onboard coacking or their VO2 Max measurement.
-Instead, the newest Fitbit to hit the market aims to offer a more holistic picture of your physical and mental health while still offering a range of fitness tracking and relaxation features in order to help you improve your lifestyle.
+The Fitbit Sense aims to bring the fitness tracker to wider markets not only concerned with onboard coaching or their VO2 Max measurement.
+Instead, the smartwatch offers a more holistic picture of your physical and mental health while still offering a range of fitness tracking and relaxation features to help you improve your lifestyle.

-That investment in emotional wellbeing is still a rare sight in smartwatches so far, so the Fitbit Sense's stress tracking and mindfulness tools are certainly a plus.
-Just watch out because you'll need a Fitbit Premium subscription to make full use of relaxation coaching.
+That investment in emotional wellbeing is still a rare sight in smartwatches, so the Fitbit Sense's stress tracking and mindfulness tools are certainly a plus.
+Just watch out because you'll need a Fitbit Premium subscription to use relaxation coaching fully.

-The new Fitbit doesn't sleep on fitness tracking features, however, and you'll find an impressive range of watch modes and stats displayed on the AMOLED display.
-Add that dedication to mind and body with all the premium smart features you'd expect from a high end fitness tracker and you've got an all-in-one package that looks set to impress when it launches on September 25.
-That does come at a cost, however, and at launch you'll find the Fitbit Sense available for $329 / £299 / AU$499.95 - the highest price ever put on a Fitbit to date.
+The Fitbit Sense doesn't sleep on fitness tracking features, however, and you'll find an impressive range of watch modes and stats displayed on the AMOLED display.
+Add that dedication to mind and body with all the premium smart features you'd expect from a high-end fitness tracker, and you've got an all-in-one package.

 GPS is now a standard on the 3, as is the inclusion of the new Active Zone Minutes feature and Spotify support.
 You're also getting an upgraded heart-rate sensor while retaining all the excellent features from last-gen - such as the inclusion of Amazon Alexa.
 Subsequently, if you're looking for a mid-range device that will handle a few lifestyle features as well as fitness, this is currently the best option - especially if it's going for the same price as the Versa 2.